 Most data is stored in flash.
 Flash access does not need to be protected from physical access in order for secure boot to function, because critical data is stored (non-software-accessible) in Efuses internal to the chip.

 Efuses are used to store the secure bootloader key (in efuse BLOCK2), and also a single Efuse bit (ABS_DONE_0) is burned (written to 1) to permanently enable secure boot on the chip.
-For more details about efuse, see Chapter 11 “eFuse Controller” in the Technical Reference Manual.
+For more details on eFuses, see ESP32 Technical Reference Manual > eFuse Controller (eFuse) [PDF].

 To understand the secure boot process, first familiarise yourself with the standard ESP-IDF boot process.